 Regan the Vegan puts a comical spin on traditional vegan blogs.
 He’s funny, relatable, and knowledgeable.
 He believes there are a ton of reasons to become a vegan, and he himself has been vegan for about six years.
 He admits it’s not always easy, but by poking fun at the hard times, the difficult elements of veganism don’t seem so bad.
 Follow Regan the Vegan if you want a laugh, and be sure to checkout his YouTube channel.

 Tess Begg is a passionate vegan, foodie and fitness enthusiast who shares vegan recipes, workouts, vlogs and her ebooks, Vegan Made Simple and Vegan Shopping Kit.
 Her ‘What I Eat In a Day’ videos are watched by thousands, and detail exactly what her daily diet consists of.
 Her videos show a variety of foods designed to keep you healthy and strong while also being cruelty free.
 Her tabata workouts are also worth a watch.
 Check out her YouTube channel here.

-There’s no denying it — the vegan movement is growing.
 Just look at the wealth of vegan influencers out there, sharing their stories and spreading the cruelty-free message.
 If you’re ever short on motivation, just check out one of these blogs to get yourself re-inspired.
 Interested in extending your cruelty-free living beyond just your diet?
 Make the switch to Australia’s first, vegan-friendly super fund by signing up to Cruelty Free Super today.